jfpatrick/pyqt-tutorial/docs/source/81-detailed-project-structure.rst

 .. _models.py-detailed:
 models.py: Interface to the control system
 ==========================================
-Let's finally have a better look at the Model itself now.
+Let's finally have a better look at the Model now.

-Models are located in ``my-project/my_project/models/models.py``, which as we can see contains three classes:
+Models are located in ``my-project/my_project/models/models.py``, which as we can see contains two classes:
-SpinBoxModel, DeviceTimingSource and SinglePointSource.
-The last two are related to the plotting, which we will cover better in a dedicated section, while you should already be somewhat familiar with SpinBoxModel.
+SpinBoxModel and SinglePointSource.
+The last one is related to the plotting, which we will cover better in a dedicated section, while you should already be somewhat familiar with SpinBoxModel.

 .. note:: Please ignore the large comment in the import statements for now.